Veilex-AI/pid-digitization/README.md

 - **Displaying Image**: Responsible for displaying bounding boxes images and graph based images using matplot lib library.
 - **Graph Construction**: A Graph management class that uses techniques to create graph and removes all redundiences in the graph structure.
 - **Crop Image**: Crops the image with desired dimensions. ability to filter and adjusts the annotations vertcies that are within the provided dimensions of the image.
 Moreover, can save the crop result back to its upload path.
+- **Word Prediction**: Predicts the word bounding boxes in the image by using azure document inteligence.
+A key and endpoint is required for this service to work.

 #### Purpose of the config file